Benefits of a Judicial Clerkship

 State courts offer clerkship opportunities at the trial and appellate levels.
 State trial courts and appellate courts usually interview students for clerkship positions during the third year of law school.
 Some states have specialty courts that students should consider applying to based on the area of interest.

 Two resources are helpful for students interested in state court clerkships.
 The Vermont Law School Guide to State Judicial Clerkship Procedures lists state court clerkship information for the highest court, mid-level court and trial court for each of the 50 states.
 The second useful resource is Want's Federal-State Court Directory, which provides an overview for each state of the court system, state judiciary websites, state supreme court justices, supreme court administrators and state attorneys general.
-The Want's Directory is available in the CSO.Top
+The Want's Directory is available in the CSO.Back to top from Types of Clerkships

 Determining Where to Apply